Narin-Laboratory/UDAWA-Gadadar/README.md

-# UDAWA-Neo
+# UDAWA-Gadadar

-Neo version of UDAWA Smart System
+Firmware repository for UDAWA Gadadar, a version of UDAWA Smart System